 Managing Depression Among Residents

-This metric is a measure of the percentage of long-term stay patients who are showing symptoms of depression.
+This is a measure of the percentage of long-term residents who are demonstrating signs of depression.

 Appropriate Vaccine Usage

-This indicates the percent of patients that were given the pneumonia and flu vaccines.
+This indicates the percent of residents who have received the pneumonia and flu vaccines.
 High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

 In Cedar Valley Nursing & Rehabilitation Center, 16.65% Percentage of Patients

 This is the percentage of patients who needed more assistance with activities of daily living over time.
 Higher levels of needing for assistance with ADL's could be a sign of deterioration of a patient's health.

 In Cedar Valley Nursing & Rehabilitation Center, 20.73% Percentage of Residents

 This tells you the percentage of patients that maintained mobility over time.
 Optimizing mobility is often a great sign for residents' health.